mnets/pymnet/doc/overview.rst

 The main data structure underlying the general multilayer network representation is a global graph :math:`G_M` implemented as dictionary of dictionaries.
 That is, the graph is a dictionary where for each node, e.g. :math:`(u,v,\alpha,\beta)`, is a key and values is another dictionary containing information about the neighbors of each node.
 Thus, the inner dictionaries have the neighboring nodes as keys and weigths of the edges connecting them as values.
 This type of structure ensures that the average time complexity of adding new nodes, removing nodes, querying for exitense of edges, or their weights, are all on average constant, and iterating over the neighbors of a node is linear.
 Further, the memory requirements in scale as :math:`\mathcal{O}(n+l+e)`, and are typically dominated by the number of edges in the network.

 Multiplex networks are a special case of multilayer networks, and we could easily employ the same data structure as for the multilayer networks.
 There are few reason why we don't want to do that here.
 First, in multiplex networks we typically want to iterate over intra-layer links of a node in a single layer, and this would require one to go through all the inter-layer edges too if the multilayer network data structure was used.
 Second, in most cases we don't want to explicitely store all the inter-layer links.
 For example, when we have a multiplex network with categorical couplings which are of equal weight the number of inter-layer edges grows as :math:`\mathcal{O}(nl^2)`.
 In the multiplex network data structure in this library we only always store the intra-layer networks separately, and don't store the inter-layer edges explicitely but only generate them according to given rules when they are needed.
 This ensures that we can always iterate over the intra-layer edges in time which is linear to their number, and that having the inter-layer edges only requires constant memory (i.e. the memory to store the rule to generate them).

+Examples
+^^^^^^^^

+Next we give few examples of simple tasks and the time it takes to complete them in a normal desktop computer.
+This is simply to give an idea about the practical efficiency of the library and computation times of typical jobs.
+All the runs using PyPy 2.1 and desktop computer with AMD Phenom II X3 processor and 2 GB of memory running Linux.

+Multiplex ER network with large number of layers
+""""""""""""""""""""""""""""""""""""""""""""""""

+First, we create an Erdos-Renyi multiplex network with small number of nodes and large number of layers and categorical couplings.
+We choose to have :math:`n=10` nodes and :math:`b=10^5` layers with edge probability of :math:`p=0.1`.
+This will result in a network with around :math:`9 \times 10^5` intra-layer edges and :math:`10 \binom{10^5}{2} \approx 5 \times 10^{10}` inter-layer edges.
+The command for creating this network is

+>>> net=er(10,10**5*[0.1])

+The command takes around 2.4 seconds to run (averaged over 100 runs) in the above mentioned computer.
+Note that, internally, this command creates a sparse matrix representation of the intra-layer networks (i.e. only edges that exist are created) and the inter-layer edges are not actually created explicitely.
+Creating a full adjacency tensor, or a supra-adjacency matrix, would require creating an object with :math:`10^{12}` elements, and even a sparse representation with all edges explicitely generated would have around :math:`5 \times 10^{10}` elements.

+Multiplex ER network with large number of nodes
+"""""""""""""""""""""""""""""""""""""""""""""""

+Next we create an ER network with :math:`n=10^5` nodes, :math:`b=10` layers, and average degree around one.
+The total number of intra-layer edges will be around :math:`5 \times 10^5`.
+This can be done with the following command

+>>> net=er(10**5,10*[10**-5])

+The total time to complete this task is around 3.4 seconds.